jamf/Notifier/README.md

 ## macOS 10.15+
 If running Notifer on macOS 10.15+, you'll want to deploy the supplied profile (https://github.com/dataJAR/Notifier/blob/master/profile/Allow%20Notifier%20Notifications.mobileconfig) to UAMDM devices.

-This will allow Notifier to post Notifications without prompting the user to allow.
+This will allow Notifier to post Notifications without prompting the user to allow & needs to be deployed when a device is running 10.15+ & not before.

 # How it works